open-telemetry/opentelemetry-collector-contrib/receiver/statsdreceiver/README.md

 - `enable_metric_type: true`(default value is false): Enable the statsd receiver to be able to emit the metric type(gauge, counter, timer(in the future), histogram(in the future)) as a label.

+- `is_monotonic_counter` (default value is false): Set all counter-type metrics the statsd receiver received as monotonic.

 - `timer_histogram_mapping:`(default value is below): Specify what OTLP type to convert received timing/histogram data to.